go-micro/cli/README.md

 ```

 Setting the `--tern` flag in combination with any of the Kubernetes flags will
-also create an `InitContainer` in the deployment manifest to automatically apply
+also create a `InitContainer` in the deployment manifest to automatically apply
 all migrations upon deployment.
 You will need to create a `helloworld-postgres-env`
 secret with a `PGPASSWORD` to allow tern to connect to your database instance.

 The default database address used is `postgres.database.svc`, and the user and
 database are set to the service name.
-To specifiy a different database address
+To specify a different database address
 use the `--postgresaddress="my.namespace.svc"` flag

-If you are also using Kustomize to manage your kubernetes resources, be aware
+If you are also using Kustomize to manage your Kubernetes resources, be aware
 that you will have to manually add every migration to `resouces/base/kustomization.yaml`.
 And that you will have to pass the `--load-restrictor LoadRestrictionsNone` flag
-to `kustomize build`, to allow kustomize to access resouces outside of the `base`
+to `kustomize build`, to allow Kustomize to access resources outside of the `base`
 folder.
 Tilt and Skaffold will do this for you automatically.

 ```bash